Samsung/tizen-docs/docs/application/dotnet/guides/sensors/device-sensors.md

 <a name="gyro"></a>
 ## Gyroscope

 The gyroscope detects angular velocity or angular rates of a device.
 The 3D gyroscope data is considered to be very sensitive in detecting incremental rotation angles.
-The rotation angles obtained by integrating the angular rates over longer duration is inaccurate due to the build-up of drift.
+The rotation angles obtained by integrating the angular rates over a longer duration are inaccurate due to the build-up of drift.

 **Figure: Gyroscope vector and axes**